-Session organizers need to have confirmed presenters at the time of submission.
-Confirmed presenter names will need to be included in the session proposal along with their presentation titles and descriptions presenter.
-It is the organizer's responsibility to select the best presenters who are knowledgeable and articulate.
+Session organizers should have confirmed presenters at the time of submission.
+The presenter names will need to be included in the session proposal along with their presentation title and description.
+It is the organizer's responsibility to select the best presenters who are knowledgeable and effective communicators.

-Presenters will automatically be notified as they are added to the proposal informing them they are listed as a presenter.
+Presenters will automatically be notified by email as they are added to the proposal.
 They will have the opportunity to update their contact information and personal biography, as well as review presentation details you have drafted in your proposal form.